 The Walking Dead: Episode 1 – A New Day.

-Flesh… sorry, fresh and back to form developer/publisher Telltale Games bring us promises of blood curdling sorts.
-From humble comic beginnings Robert Kirkman’s The Walking Dead has spawned a huge fan following spreading exponentially into a global pandemic, courtesy of AMC’s successful TV adaptation.
+Flesh… Sorry, fresh and back to form, developer/publisher Telltale Games bring us promises of blood curdling sorts.
+From humble comic beginnings, Robert Kirkman’s The Walking Dead spawned a huge fan following – spreading exponentially into a global pandemic courtesy of AMC’s successful TV adaptation.

-Delayed from last year’s planned release and possibly all the better to bridge the gap in some part to the third season wait, this highly anticipated episodic foray into the realms of the rotting brings to our attention convicted criminal Lee Everett, a man given a second chance at life… such as it is.
+Delayed from last year’s planned release, this highly anticipated episodic foray into the realms of the rotting brings to our attention convicted criminal Lee Everett, a man given a second chance at life… such as it is now.

-Representing Lee Everett is voice actor Dave Fennoy who describes himself as “that Hulu guy.”
-Modest considering his work in a fair number of roles within the gaming industry – Metal Gear, Starcraft 2 and aside his various commercials, narration, TV spots, and movies such as Happy Feet and Ghost Rider.
+Representing Lee Everett is voice actor Dave Fennoy, who describes himself as “that Hulu guy” – modest, considering his work in a fair number of roles within the gaming industry: Metal Gear, Starcraft 2, Mass Effect 2.
+Plus various commercials, narration, TV spots (also movies such as Happy Feet and Ghost Rider).

 Battle Club Gaming set scope and aimed to find out more…